University of North Florida

 Article XVIII: Summer Rotation

-The Chair will, to the extent made possible by budgetary and other restraints, insure that faculty assigned to the “A” and “B” summer sessions are evenly matched and that such assignments are evenly allocated.
-Those faculty who teach in the “A” term in a given year, will be expected to teach in the “B” term in the following year.
+The Director will, to the extent made possible by budgetary and other restraints, insure that faculty assigned to the "A" and "B" summer sessions are evenly matched and that such assignments are evenly allocated.
+Those faculty who teach in the "A" term in a given year, will be expected to teach in the "B" term in the following year.
+This policy is discussed in the UNF collective bargaining agreement.

 Article XIX: Amendment

-Amendments to these procedures may be proposed by any member of the department.
-To become effective amendments must be approved by a 2/3 majority of the departmental faculty.
+Amendments to these procedures may be proposed by any member of the School.
+To become effective amendments must be approved by a 2/3 majority of the School faculty.
+The faculty will review the School's Operational Procedures every 10 years for possible amendment or renewal.

 Article XX: Precedence